kaizenwa/386BSD-Code-Analysis/userspace.md

 204: Child calls login_tty on /dev/console.

 205: Child calls execl on /bin/sh, passing /etc/rc as an
      argument.
-We will assume the child process exits after executing the rc script.
+The last command in rc is "exit 0", which causes the child process to exit with the status of 0.

 208: Parent sets Reboot to zero.